-- Selected Files, the upper table, contains the files that you selected to run the report.
+- Selected Files contains the files that you selected to run the report.
 These could be files within a project, or just a single document.

-- Outside Sources contain sources that are outside of the selected files.
-This table is excluded if there aren’t any outside files.
+- Additional Linked Files contain sources that are outside of the selected files.
+This tab is excluded if there aren’t any outside files.

-- Selected Files / Outside Sources contains the files name and icon to indicate the file type.
+- Selected Files Names contains the files name and icon to indicate the file type.